 Dealing with food coma

-You have two choices: grab your oversized onesie and lounge around the house all day or get up bright and early, have a soothing peppermint tea and drag the whole family out for a walk around Hyde (replace with any other variation: Greenwich, Regent, Victoria etc) Park.
+You have two choices: grab your oversized onesie and lounge around the house all day or get up bright and early, have a soothing peppermint tea and drag the whole family out for a walk around Hyde (replace with any other variation: Greenwich, Regents, Victoria etc) Park.
 Some fresh air and motion will make you feel better and get you ready for the rest of the day, not to mention it’s a chance to take five minutes away from the kitchen so you can’t keep eating leftovers.

 Dealing with a hangover

 You can’t waste one of the few days you get off for free in the year.
 Get back on it and start the day with a mimosa chased with a bowl of cornflakes and Baileys (it’s still technically Christmas after all).
-Teach your nieces and nephews the beauty of the silent disco arming them with an iPod and encouraging them to dance as much as possible in the other room so they’re really tired in the afternoon.
+Teach your nieces and nephews the beauty of the silent disco by arming them with an iPod and encouraging them to dance as much as possible in the other room so they’re really tired in the afternoon.
 Job done.

-Dealing with the morning-after clean up
+Dealing with the morning after clean-up

 Dirty dishes, spilt red wine and the dog gnawing on that stray turkey leg you thought was thrown out.
 No one likes tidying up the morning after, so what to do?